Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Conclusions

 Finally, we have considered the limits that can be obtained on modified GW propagation if one accepts the interpretation of the flare ZTF19abanrhr as the electromagnetic counterpart of the BBH coalescence GW190521 (assumed to be in a quasi-circular orbit).
 In this case, combining the result from GW190521 with the posterior from dark sirens, our most stringent result is given in \eq{Xi0_GW1905}.
 Considering that, in nonlocal gravity with initial conditions in inflation, the prediction for $\Xi_0$ is in range $\Xi_0\simeq 1.6-1.8$~\cite{Belgacem:2019lwx,Belgacem:2020pdz}, to be compared with $\Xi_0=1$ for GR, the result in \eq{Xi0_GW1905} is suggestive.
 However, because of the various caveats discussed in sect.~\ref{sect:GW190521}, one cannot yet draw any conclusion, except that, with the expected increase in the amount and quality of the GW data, modified GW propagation can become an extremely interesting observable for GW observations.

 Together with this paper, we release the publicly available code $\tt{DarkSirensStat}$, which is available under open source license at \url{https://github.com/CosmoStatGW/DarkSirensStat}.

 .
 We are grateful to Enis Belgacem for his contributions to the early stages of this work, and for many useful discussions.
-We thank Gergely D\'alya, Archisman Ghosh, Ignacio Hernandez and Simone Mastrogiovanni for very useful discussions.
-The work of the authors is supported by the Swiss National Science Foundation and by the SwissMap National Center for Competence in Research.
+We thank Gergely D\'alya, Archisman Ghosh, Ignacio Hernandez and Simone Mastrogiovanni for very useful discussions, \red{and the referee for an extremely competent, careful and useful report.} The work of the authors is supported by the Swiss National Science Foundation and by the SwissMap National Center for Competence in Research.